What Is The Invisible Customer?

 Your invisible customer doesn’t even have to leave his home if he doesn’t want to!
 He can shop online from thousands of vendors who will gladly deliver the goods right to his doorstep.
 He has now become the internet or invisible customer.

 What does this new reality of conducting business mean to you as a small business owner or home-based entrepreneur?

 It means you have to provide exceptional customer service and top-quality products if you want to build long-term relationships with your clients and customers.

 If you have employees, it is also critical that they understand the importance of making each customer feel like a million dollars.
 It’s all about the experience you provide and the feeling your customer has when doing business with you.

 Get to know your clients.
 Find out what they’re looking for and why by asking questions, then really listen to what they say.
 Make it a point to truly understand what it is they want to create or solve, then if you can provide a solution, offer it to them.

 We all need to build successful and profitable businesses, and we can do this a lot easier by establishing long-term and loyal customers.
 Pursuing new customers all the time to replace those not returning can become tiring and expensive.

-Treat every customer like a million dollars, because when you build a long-term relationship with them, they just might very well become one.
+Treat every customer like a million dollars, because when you build a long-term relationship with them, they just might very well become one that purchases from you again and again.
 Even the invisible customer can become a lifelong buyer, simply by keeping in touch with him and getting to know what his needs are.